splewis/csgo-multi-1v1/README.md

 #### Requirements

-**Only Sourcemod 1.7 is supported.** Releases are compiled using the 1.7 compiler and will not work on a server using an older version.
+**Only Sourcemod 1.7 or later is supported.** Releases are compiled using the 1.7 compiler and will not work on a server using an older version.

 #### Instructions